 - Next, use the wave brush.
 Start by streaking the brush on your crown head in a forward motion with a blow dryer.
 The heat from the dryer and the tension the wave brush creates is what gives the hair the wave pattern.
 Do this for 15 to 20 minutes.

 - Continue brushing the other sides of your head with the blow dryer.
 But this time, do it in a downward diagonal direction towards your front head.
-You will notice reoccurring S-Shape.
-This additionally trains your hair to develop the wavy pattern.
+You will notice a reoccurring S-Shape.
+This additionally trains your hair to develop a wavy pattern.

 - Place a wave cap or durag onto your head for about 30 minutes.
 (You can also use the headcover as you sleep later on to keep your waves intact).